liancheng/found/README.md

 ## Behind the scene

-With only 22 lines in total, `found` is deadly simple.
+`Found` is deadly simple.
 First, it joins all the terms from the command line into a `locate` query, e.g.:

     $ found lamport pdf